Thinking of wine while at the Lavender Farm

 Ann Sperling brings over 30 years of wine making experience to the vineyard where she grew up.
 She takes pride in crafting elegant wines of character from the Sperling family estate and continues a cherished tradition begun by her great grandparents over 150 years ago.
 Ann sculpts the grapes to bring you unique wines of great distinction.

 Both Ann Sperling and co-owner Peter Gamble were elsewhere when we dropped into the winery, which wasn’t surprising given the extensive winemaking geography they currently cover.
 In Niagara Ontario, Ann is the winemaker for Southbrook Vineyards (Canada’s first biodynamic winery) and Peter is the wine consultant at Ravine vineyards.
 Peter also supports sparkling producer Benjamin Bridge in Nova Scotia.
 They also have a seven-acre Malbec vineyard near Mendoza in Argentina.
+For Ann’s thoughts on her 2016 vintage see the link here.

 Fortunately, our hostess Vicki was very familiar with winery background and the wines.